 Partnerships for Innovation

-Oak Ridge Associated Universities (ORAU) places a high value on ensuring that all programmatic and business functions operate in a way that is both safe and environmentally sound.
+ORAU places a high value on ensuring that all programmatic and business functions operate in a way that is both safe and environmentally sound.
 Our environmental management plan provides a comprehensive framework for making certain we fulfill our contract with the U.S. Department of Energy (DOE) in an environmentally responsible way.

 Members of ORAU’s Environment, Safety and Health department, along with ORAU President and CEO Andy Page (pictured second from left), are shown with the flag awarded to ORAU to honor its ISO 14001 registration.

 This plan played a key role in ORAU earning ISO 14001 registration in 2005 and the renewal of its registration in 2010.
 ISO 14001 is an international standard that governs environmental management at all levels, from training to documentation to day-to-day activities.
 Only a very small number of DOE contractors have earned ISO 14001 registration.
 Achieving that standard allows ORAU to operate in any of the many countries that recognize this standard.